 We have a full CoolSculpting breakdown here—but if you're not familiar with it already, you may be able to get some clues from the name.
 It's a treatment that uses an applicator to freeze (and subsequently destroy) fat cells for tighter skin and a smoother contour in the targeted area.
 You'll typically see results in about three weeks.

 Bonus points: It takes only roughly 30 minutes, and there's no downtime associated with the treatment.
 So it's a great option if you're busy and want something that won't disrupt your lifestyle.

 It may sound intense, but it's another totally noninvasive procedure.

 "Radio-frequency assisted lipolysis (or RFAL) delivers results previously only achieved through more excisional surgical procedures," says Rohrich, who recommends BodyTite by InMode.
 "It's powered by radio-frequency assisted lipolysis, resulting in the coagulation of fat to produce the desired skin tightening and contouring."

-Rohrich says the procedure can be performed under local anesthesia or light sedation with a small incision, and you only need one treatment for immediate results (which continue to improve up to six to twelve months afterwards).
+Rohrich says the procedure can be performed under local anesthesia or light sedation with a small incision, and you only need one treatment for results (which continue to improve up to six to twelve months afterwards).

 Contour With Microneedling (Seriously)

 We already love microneedling our faces, but will it work for underarms?
 According to the pros, yes.